 Dia de los Muertos is a traditional Mexican holiday for celebrating and remembering those who have passed on.
 Join the Mesa community as they come together to rejoice their loved ones at the Dia de los Muertos Festival at the Mesa Arts Center in Downtown Mesa.
-October 28 – 29, enjoy a variety of food, a colorful mercado featuring local vendors and live entertainment at the festival where spirits connect.
-Also at the Mesa Arts Center, on October 27, the diverse sounds of modern Mexico will fill the air as Los Angeles based La Santa Cecilia showcases music that earned them a Best Latin Rock Album Grammy Award, and when Mariachi Flor de Toloache, an all-female mariachi group, takes the stage.
+October 26 – 27, enjoy a variety of food, a colorful mercado featuring local vendors and live entertainment at the festival where spirits connect.

 Get your face painted at the Dia de los Muertos Festival at the Mesa Arts Center.